EtiTheSpirit/BNKReplacer/README.md

 BNKReplacer **CAN**...
 * Replace existing WEM files present inside of a BNK file with substitute WEM files you specify.
 * Replace existing WEM files with basically anything.
 Hell, pack a meme in for a sound for all I care.
 It'll break the game.
 But hey, it works.
+* **(Via BNKMerger, see Releases V2.0 and after)** Merge multiple BNK files that are mods of the same main BNK file with different contents to create a singular BNK file with both changes, as well as resolve conflicts between files if necessary.

 BNKReplacer **CAN NOT**...
 * Add new files to a BNK.
 Sorry.
 That requires some modification of other parts of the BNK file that isn't documented. :(